 Banks require a 2-year, consistent employment history.
-“Consistent” means both working in the same line of work, and without gaps of unemployment.
+“Consistent” means both working in the same line of work, and without gaps employment.
 Exceptions can be made if there are gaps in employment, but in most cases, a previous 6-month consistent work history prior to buying a home is required.

 If you are a college student, intern, or apprentice – the time spent in school or training qualifies as “employment history” in most cases.

 Listen up here (this is where most loans encounter issues) – The bank will require you to support your work history with 2-years W-2s, 2-years tax returns, 30-days most recent pay stubs, and college degree (if applicable).
-More importantly, banks will order tax transcripts from the IRS to verify your tax returns and to ensure your taxes are paid.
+The underwriter will order tax transcripts from the IRS to verify your tax returns and to ensure your taxes are paid.
 Any outstanding IRS debts may be required to be paid before buying a home.
 Prior to funding your loan, the bank will contact your employer to confirm that you are currently employed and to verify HOW you are paid (bonuses, hourly, commissioned, salary..).
 Mortgage Pre-Approval Checklist With Dan Keller.

 Although you earn an annual gross income, that isn’t necessarily your “qualifying income”.
 This is the importance of being FULLY APPROVED/PRE-UNDERWRITTEN vs pre-approved (which we offer to all of our clients upfront to avoid ANY errors).

 If you work overtime, receive bonuses or are self-employed, the bank will require you to support a consistent history of that additional income in order to use it a “qualifying income”.
 You will need to provide your most recent paystubs for the past month, and the bank will conduct a Verification of Employment with your employer and breakdown your income over the past year.